FerretDB/FerretDB/website/docs/contributing/writing-guide.md

 Please use markdown file paths for links, not URL paths, because it works for both editors/IDEs (Ctrl/⌘+click works) and Docusaurus.
 Always add `.md` extension to the file paths.
-Use relative paths for links to files in the same directory or in a parent directory.
+Use relative paths for links to files in the same directory, in a sub-directory, or in a parent directory.

 Examples:

-To link to file in a subdirectory, prefix with `./` to go down one directory level.
+To link to a file in the same directory, use the file name.

 - `[file in the same directory](writing-guide.md)`

 To link to a file in a parent directory, prefix with `../` to go up one directory level.

 - `[file in a parent directory](../telemetry.md)`

+To link to file in a subdirectory, Specify the file path along with its respective directory or directories, such as: `subdirectory/file.md`.

 ## Images